dev-techmoe/filebrowser/README.md

+Notice: This project is fork from [https://github.com/filebrowser/filebrowser](filebrowser/filebrowser) and the original author is no longer maintenance this project.
+Now this repo is maintenance by [@dev-techmoe](https://github.com/dev-techmoe) and it will get necessary security update and some bug fix only, new features will not be added in principle.
+Feel free to fork this repo and PR is welcome!

-⚠️ WARN: **This project will not be developed anymore.
-If you're willing to take over this project, please read [#532](https://github.com/filebrowser/filebrowser/issues/532) for more info and feel free to fork the project!**
+<del>⚠️ WARN: **This project will not be developed anymore.
+If you're willing to take over this project, please read [#532](https://github.com/filebrowser/filebrowser/issues/532) for more info and feel free to fork the project!**</del>

 <p align="center">